croessner/nauthilus-website/docs/guides/auth-policy-configuration.md

   response_marker: auth.response.fail
   obligations:
     - id: auth.obligation.brute_force.update
+    - id: auth.obligation.lua_action.dispatch
+      args:
+        action: brute_force
     - id: auth.obligation.lua_post_action.enqueue
       args:
         action: brute_force
 ```

 This mirrors the built-in `standard_auth` brute-force denial.
-The synchronous `brute_force` Lua action can still be dispatched by the brute-force evaluator itself; the obligations above cover policy-owned counter/learning updates and POST-Action enqueueing.
+Without these obligations, a custom policy can still deny or tempfail, but it will not dispatch the synchronous Lua action, update brute-force state, or enqueue the POST-Action.

-In `mode: observe`, custom policy obligations are not executed.
-That keeps observe mode safe: no custom POST-Action enqueueing, no custom brute-force counter updates, and no custom learning side effects.
+In `mode: observe`, custom policy obligations are reported but not executed.
+That keeps observe mode safe: no custom synchronous Lua action dispatch, no custom POST-Action enqueueing, no custom brute-force counter updates, and no custom learning side effects.

 ## Step 6: Define Start Order with `after`